Join

 “The Scottish Enlightenment was a truly extraordinary flowering of ideas and intellect.”

-Ben Harrison, playwright and director
+Playwright and director

 Ben explains his approach to the play: ‘This richness of thought, complemented by the elegance of style and place, will provide the foundation for Enlightenment House, but our approach is to be accessible and at times light-hearted, with audiences interacting with some of the great figures of the period.’

-Luminaries of the Enlightenment era and domestic staff will feature in the production
+Luminaries of the Enlightenment era and domestic staff will feature in the production.

-The immersive play runs from 14 November until 5 January, with five shows a day.
+The immersive play runs from 14 November until 5 January 2019, with five shows a day.

-The setting – the Robert Adam-designed Georgian House – is the perfect backdrop for the production, with its beautifully proportioned rooms and its fine late 18th/early 19th-century furniture, porcelain, silver and glass – a true statement of luxury in this era of enlightenment.
+The setting – the Robert Adam-designed Georgian House – is the perfect backdrop for the production, with its beautifully proportioned rooms and its fine late 18th-/early 19th-century furniture, porcelain, silver and glass – a true statement of luxury in this era of enlightenment.

-The rich interiors of the Georgian House add to the drama of the ‘Enlightenment House’
+The rich interiors of the Georgian House add to the drama of the ‘Enlightenment House’.

 The Trust is looking forward to raising the curtain on this exciting venture.
 General Manager Stuart Maxwell said: ‘Set in the heart of Edinburgh’s city centre, we hope that this creative venture, with top theatrical talent, will attract new audiences to the Georgian House and supporters for our charity’s work to protect our heritage, which we do for the love of Scotland.’